jmandel/my-health-data-ehi-wip/README.md

 ## Data Model Overview

-The EHI data model consists of various domains and key tables.
+Epic's EHI data model consists of various domains and key tables.
+The official documentation is at https://open.epic.com/EHITables/GetTable/_index.htm, and a partial snapshot of this content is included in your EHI Export zip file.
 Here's a high-level overview of the main concepts:

 - **Patient Demographics**: Core information about patients, including main demographics (`PATIENT`), insurance coverage (`COVERAGE`).
 - **Encounters**: Records of patient visits and interactions, with key tables such as `PAT_ENC` (main encounters), `APPT` (appointments), `HSP_ACCOUNT` (hospital accounts), and `COVERAGE_PAYOR_PLAN` (payer/plan for encounters).